fkyprianou/deved-platform/content/blog/en/how-to-make-an-outbound-text-to-speech-phone-call-with-node-js.md

 * Send text-to-speech messages in 40 languages with different genders and accents.
 * And more!

 In this tutorial, you will learn how to securely use the Vonage Voice APIs to create a text-to-speech outbound phone call using Node.js.

+T﻿he source code to the application can be found [here](https://github.com/Vonage-Community/blog-voice-nodejs-outbound-call).

 ## Prerequisites